-Students enrolled in this course will be responsible for the print and/or online production of the school newspaper.
-Students will work individually and corroboratively on their assignments.
-Quality writing, editing, advertising, photography, and layout design skills are emphasized.
+Students enrolled in this course are responsible for the production of the online and print school newspaper and student journalism social media.
+Students work individually and collaboratively on their assignments.
+Quality writing, editing, advertising, photography, design and video skills are required.
+Students will assume additional responsibilities and assignments.
+This course is for second year second year journalism students.

-Prerequisites: Successful completion of a "C" or higher in either Journalism 1-2, Honors Journalism 1-2, or both Photojournalism and Digital Journalism.
-It also requires Journalism Adviser permission.
-Course ID: 021171-021172
+Prerequisites: Successful completion of a "C" or higher in Honors News Production 1-2 AND requires Journalism Adviser Permission.
+Duration: 1 Year Credit: 1 credit per semester Course ID: 021241-021242

-H. NEWSPAPER 3-4 11-12
+H. News Production 5-6 11-12